pashford/zfswiki/wiki/Workflow.md

 * https://github.com/servo/servo/wiki/Beginner%27s-guide-to-rebasing-and-squashing
 * https://github.com/tiimgreen/github-cheat-sheet

-NOTE:  Many of the above pages will be removed or relocated to a child page as the Workflow documentation approaches completion.
+NOTE:  Many of the above links will be removed or relocated to a child page as the Workflow documentation approaches completion.

 [pro-git]: https://git-scm.com/book/en/v2